 Fishery and aquaculture products play a significant role in our diet as a valuable source of protein-rich healthy food.
 The consumption of seafood products in the world represents almost 20% of the total animal protein consumption.

 The European Union is the third largest seafood producer in the world, but Europe is also the biggest importer of seafood products – imports make up 60% of total European consumption.
 The fisheries sector is faced with many challenges such as: depletion of several fish stocks, outbreaks of invasive species, competition from third countries, conflicts with other coastal activities for space allocation or negative environmental impacts.
 However, through focused research and innovation, the EU can address these challenges and maximise the potential of our natural resources.

 DG Research and Innovation is a major facilitator and funder of research in fisheries and aquaculture.
 Funding is provided through EU-level advanced research projects managed under the Research Framework Programmes (FP).
-FP7 also promotes cross-sectoral research in the marine sciences (between themes such as Energy, Environment and Transport), providing us with much broader and holistic knowledge about the seas and oceans.
+FP7 also promotes cross-sectoral research in marine sciences (between themes such as Energy, Environment and Transport), providing us with much broader and holistic knowledge about the seas and oceans.